-(A) Each public children services agency (PCSA) shall determine the necessity for continuing or terminating custody of each child, whether the child's custody is by agreement or court order or whether the child's custody status is temporary or permanent.
-The agency shall assess the need for continued custody at least every three months from date of placement and at each semiannual administrative review.
+(A) Each public children services agency (PCSA) shall determine the necessity for continuing or terminating custody of a child, whether the child's custody is by agreement or court order or whether the child's custody status is temporary or permanent.
+The agency shall assess the need for continued custody at least every three months from date of initial placement and at each semiannual administrative review.
 Such assessment shall be documented in the case record.
-The agency shall determine that there is no need for continued custody when the child, if returned to his or her home, would not be vulnerable and in need of protection from child abuse or neglect.
-In making such a determination, the agency shall:
+In making a determination that there is no need for continued custody, the agency shall :

-(2) Use either the JFS 01500 or the JFS 01404 as a guide to determine whether the child's parent, guardian, or custodian is available, able and willing to demonstrate protective capacities for the child.
+(2) Use the JFS 01404 as a guide to determine whether the child's parent, guardian, or custodian is available, able and willing to demonstrate protective capacities for the child.

 (3) Consider whether supportive services can provide adequate protection for the child if he or she were returned to his or her own home under a court order of protective supervision, or the agency's involvement is no longer deemed necessary and termination is sought.